-NOTE: Discharge static electricity accumulated in the body before touching the unit.
+NOTE: Discharge body's static electricity before touching unit.
 An electrostatic discharge can adversely affect electrical components.

 Use the following precautions during furnace installation and servicing to protect the integrated control module from damage.
 By putting the furnace, the control, and the person at the same electrostatic potential, these steps will help avoid exposing the integrated control module to electrostatic discharge.
 This procedure is applicable to both installed and non-installed (ungrounded) furnaces.